US sinks Iranian warship as Iran warns of widespread destruction in the Middle East

 “Every leader appointed by the Iranian terror regime to continue and lead the plan to destroy Israel, to threaten the United States and the free world and the countries of the region, and to suppress the Iranian people — will be a target for elimination,” Israel Katz wrote on X.

 It’s not clear how Washington will respond if a new leader in the mold of Khamenei is chosen.
-U.S. President Donald Trump said Tuesday that the “worst case would be do this, and then somebody takes over who’s as bad as the previous person.”
+Trump said Tuesday that the “worst case would be do this, and then somebody takes over who’s as bad as the previous person.”

 Becatoros contributed from Athens, Greece and Magdy from Cairo.
 Associated Press writers David Rising in Bangkok; Melanie Lidman in Tel Aviv, Israel; Bassem Mroue in Beirut; Elaine Kurtenbach in Bangkok; Simina Mistreanu in Taipei, Taiwan, Bharatha Mallawarachi in Colombo, Sri Lanka and Giovanna Dell'Orto in Miami contributed to this report.